 NY and NJ have already signaled a desire to expand the use of these enforcement systems in 2013.
 Legislation has been drafted as we speak to increase the cost of fines and make traffic cameras and newer technology more common.
 Ultimately, drivers in the tri-state area should exercise increased caution and make sure to abide by the rules of the road.
 As “Big Brother” becomes ever-present, the era of the maverick driver who evades tickets and police laziness may soon be over.

 If you fear your tickets might land you in legal trouble, call a lawyer as soon as you can.
 Avoid the headache of going to court, paying heavy fines and points on your insurance.
-Contact The Rosenblum Law Firm at 888-883-5529 where our staff of qualified legal professionals can help get you the best results.
+Contact Rosenblum Law at 888-883-5529 where our staff of qualified legal professionals can help get you the best results.